Master of City Planning

 - History of Metropolitan Boston

-Master of City Planning students may pursue studies in Commercial Real Estate and Real Estate Finance at Boston University’s Center for Professional Education (CPE).
-Effective Spring 2016, MCP students who earn a CPE certificate in Commercial Real Estate or Real Estate Finance will be granted a waiver of two graduate-level elective courses (8 credits) toward their degree.
+Master of City Planning students may pursue a certificate program in Commercial Real Estate and Real Estate Finance at Boston University’s Center for Professional Education (CPE).
+MCP students who earn a CPE certificate in Commercial Real Estate or Real Estate Finance will be granted a waiver of three graduate-level elective courses (12 credits) toward their degree.

-A maximum of one course (up to 4 credits) in an urban discipline, with a grade of C (2.0) or higher, may be transferred from another accredited institution for credit toward the MET city planning degree after completion of two graduate level courses in the program.
+Credits for graduate courses in an urban discipline that meet the program criteria and received a grade of C (2.0) or higher may be transferred from another accredited institution for credit toward the MCP degree after completion of two graduate-level courses in the program.
 No credit is allowed for courses used to fulfill another degree.
-Prior approval of the program coordinator is required.
+Prior departmental approval is required.

-A maximum of two Urban Affairs or City Planning courses (up to 8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
+A maximum of two City Planning and Urban Affairs courses (up to 8 credits) taken at Metropolitan College before acceptance into the program may be applied toward the degree.
 The courses must be of graduate level, with a grade of C (2.0) or higher.

-With departmental approval, up to three courses (12 credits), with a grade of C (2.0) or higher, taken outside the City Planning program may be applied as electives to the degree.
-Prior approval of the program coordinator is required if students wish to take more than three courses outside the department to fulfill their elective requirements, and will be considered only under special circumstances.
+Up to three courses (12 credits), with a grade of C (2.0) or higher, taken outside the City Planning program may be applied as electives to the degree.
+Prior approval is required if students wish to take more than three courses outside the department to fulfill their elective requirements, and will be considered only under special circumstances.

 An average grade of B (3.0) must be maintained during the course of the study to remain in good academic standing and satisfy the degree requirements.
-Students who earn a grade lower than C in a core requirement must retake that class and earn a grade of C or higher for it to count toward their degree.
+Students who earn a grade lower than C in a required course must retake that class to earn a grade of C or higher for it to count toward their degree.